Tag: fall (Page 1 of 2)

 Thanks for stopping by!
-If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
+To read about some of our previous trips, click here.
+If you like my photos be sure to “like” my Facebook Page, follow me on Instagram!
+You can purchase prints on Etsy and Fine Art America.
 To see inside my camera bag, check out my updatedGear Page.

 Thanks for stopping by!
-If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
+To read about some of our previous trips, click here.
+If you like my photos be sure to “like” my Facebook Page, follow me on Instagram!
+You can purchase prints on Etsy and Fine Art America.
 To see inside my camera bag, check out my Gear Page.
-To plan your visit the Greenfield Village visit TheHenryFord.org.
+For information about our new Guided Photography Tours, visit GuidedPhoto.com.